Frequently asked questions

 Yes.
 While we appreciate that some workers don't want to give their details and you may feel uncomfortable on insisting, the Contract Cleaning Industry (Portable Long Service Leave) Act 2005 requires you to provide this information.
 This data is crucial to ensuring that we allocate long service leave credits to the correct worker.

+Yes.
 Regardless of the age of the workers, or the amount of time you believe they'll be working in the industry, you must pay the levy on your workers’ ordinary wage.

-I employ my son over the school holidays just to give him a bit of pocket money, do I need to include him on my Employer Return?
+I employ my son over the school holidays just to give him a bit of pocket money, do I need to include him on my employer return?

 I only engage subcontractors, casuals, and individuals on temporary work visas.
-Do I need to submit an Employer Return for these workers?
+Do I need to submit an employer return for these workers?